JCMais/node-libcurl/README.md

 npm install node-libcurl --build-from-source --runtime=node-webkit --target=0.38.2 --save
 ```

-Where `target` is the current version of NW.js you are using
+where `target` is the current version of NW.js you are using

 #### electron (aka atom-shell)